wanghaisheng/responsive-landing-page-starter/content/blog/en/build-an-appointment-scheduler-using-js-firebase-and-the-vonage-api.md

 ## Create the HTML Content

-Did you know that the HTML input has many types for date and time?
+Did you know that the HTML input element has many type options for date and time selection?
 For instance, we have: `date`, `datetime-local`, `time`.
 For this tutorial, we will use `<input type="datetime-local">`.
-It's not as good as a proper library as there can be some inconsistencies, but it works for the purpose of this tutorial.
+This approach is perhaps not as robust as using date-time library, as there can be some inconsistencies, but it works for the purpose of this tutorial.
 The user will be able to book slots every 5 minutes ending in 0 or 5 for instance 18:00 is bookable but 18:01 is not.

 * Create the `public/index.html` that contains the content for the view to select a new appointment or cancel them by adding the below code snippet